State, Local, and International Association Issues

 Last year in Ohio, the Coalition had success in amending Senate Bill 255 to address concerns from the association community.
 The bill was signed into law in January.
 ASAE and others were concerned with a provision in the bill that would have allowed the state to offer a government-run certification program in certain circumstances.
 The PCC and others were able to negotiate new language in the final legislation that does not position the state as a competitor to existing voluntary certification programs.

 Coalition members also persuaded lawmakers in Ohio to add a new provision in the legislation that permits licensure boards to require private certifications as a condition of licensure.
 The law also includes a safe harbor provision for regulatory recognition of private certification programs, removing pressure to abolish licensure laws.

 The PCC now has over 100 members and continues to grow.
 While the American Legislative Exchange Council (ALEC) and other groups accepted changes to their model legislation to protect certification, there is a strong need for the work of the PCC to protect association certification.

-Plans by DC Council Chairman Phil Mendelson to make changes to the District’s paid-leave bill passed in December 2016, one of the most generous in the nation, have been tabled for now.
-Mendelson did not rule out future changes, but at this point ASAE advises all DC-based associations to budget for the 0.62 percent payroll tax on all employees that is set to go into effect on July 1, 2019.
+Paid leave.
+Plans by DC Council Chairman Phil Mendelson to make changes to the District’s paid-leave bill, passed in December 2016, have been tabled.
+Mendelson did not rule out future changes, but at this point, ASAE advises all DC-based associations to budget for the 0.62 percent payroll tax on all employees that is set to go into effect on July 1, 2019.

 ASAE has consistently suggested that an employer mandate model would best serve employees and employers.
-We continue to have serious concerns that the current legislation will result in reduced or eliminated benefits packages for many District employees and will create a government-run program that will be difficult for employees to navigate during challenging times in their lives.
+We continue to have serious concerns that the current legislation will result in reduced or eliminated benefits packages for many DC employees and will create a government-run program that will be difficult to navigate for employees in need.